rcpch/digital-growth-charts-server/docs/developer/api-python.md

 ```

 !!! tip "Auto-selection of Python and virtualenv"
     Using the same name 'dgc-flask-app' will enable it to be automatically selected when navigating to this repo (but you _can_ call your own virtualenv whatever you like).
-This all works using the `.python-version` file in the project root, which can contain either a Python version name which `pyenv` recognises, or it can contain a vitrualenv name, which `pyenv` will select for you, and of course this automatically selects the Python version too.
+This all works using the `.python-version` file in the project root, which can contain either a Python version name which `pyenv` recognises, or it can contain a virtualenv name, which `pyenv` will select for you, and of course this automatically selects the Python version too.
 A helpful article about this is here <https://realpython.com/intro-to-pyenv/#activating-your-versions>

 Check virtualenv creation worked.